Plugins

 # Safeguarding Plugin License Keys

-By default, your plugin license key will be stored in the database and the project config.
+By default, your plugin license key will be stored in the database and project config.
 If you wish, you may move that license key to a PHP constant or environment variable and set the key using the $MY_PLUGIN_KEY syntax.

 Similarly, you can set Craft’s license key via the special CRAFT_LICENSE_KEY environment variable.